-The Benefits of Empowerment
+The benefits of empowerment

 Research has shown that empowerment has a positive impact on an organisation’s quality of work, employee satisfaction, collaboration, productivity, and costs.

 As employee satisfaction increases for empowered employees, their sense of loyalty and dedication to their job and the organisation also increases.
-Empowerment results in more engagement, longer-term employees and improved retention rates; this keeps experience and reduces employee turnover costs.
+Empowerment results in more engagement, longer-term employees and improved retention rates; this keeps experience and reduces employee turnover costs.2

 HCL Technologies’ empowerment philosophy has enabled the company to provide innovative, high-quality service to their customers, resulting in revenues tripling and customer satisfaction increasing by 73% in the last 5 years.
 HCL’s empowered employees take personal pride in their work and responsibility for doing a good job.

 Empowerment is not an “all or nothing” concept.
-The diagram shows the Continuum of Empowerment which is a good place for Agile Leaders to start when considering the degree to which they can empower their colleagues (though the term “Empowers” is preferable to “Abdicates” at the top tier!).
+The diagram shows the Continuum of Empowerment3 which is a good place for Agile Leaders to start when considering the degree to which they can empower their colleagues (though the term “Empowers” is preferable to “Abdicates” at the top tier!).

 The diagram shows a pragmatic way of empowering individuals and teams that requires an understanding of the context, to allow the appropriate level of empowerment to be applied.